eclipse/epsilon-website/mkdocs/docs/doc/articles/eol-interpreter-view/index.md

 # EOL Interpreter View

 Acceleo provides an [extensible interpreter view](https://wiki.eclipse.org/Acceleo/Interpreter) that can be used to evaluate queries on selections of model elements in EMF-based editors.
 Epsilon extends this view with support for writing and running [Epsilon Object Language](../../eol) scripts.
-To show the view, click on `Window`->`Show View`->`Other`->`Interpreter`, and to switch to EOL, click on the respective button at the top-right of the view.
+To show the view, click on `Window` --> `Show View` --> `Other` --> `Interpreter`, and to switch to EOL, click on the respective button at the top-right of the view.
 More detailed instructions on using the different facilities offered by the interpreter view (e.g. variables, live evaluation) are provided [here](https://wiki.eclipse.org/Acceleo/Interpreter).

 ![](eol-interpreter.gif)